 We agreed with Martino, the instructor who was my buddy on this dive, that currents were moderates that day, but anyway, good air consumption management is the key when you have great depth and currents to manage.

 dive parameters: max depth 41,4 m – 44 minutes – water temperature 26°C / 20°C at 30 m / 18°C at 40m

 Agios Georgios South Reef

 It was such a fun site to dive!
-Although you don’t need to go too deep on this site, the currents and different swim-through require scuba divers to be in perfect control of their buoyancy and to know how to fin kick efficiently.
+Although you don’t need to go too deep on this site, the currents and different swim-through require scuba divers to perfectly control their buoyancy and know how to fin kick efficiently.

 dive parameters: max depth 26,7 m – 56 minutes – water temperature 26°C / 22°C at 25 m

 I dived there twice, and each time we saw an adorable cuttlefish on the sandy bottom between the Posidonia seagrass patches.
 It’s also an excellent site for macro underwater photography with many nudibranchs and striped blennies that like to stay in front of the camera!